 But illegal immigrants do get several kinds of welfare, much of it through their U.S.-born children, and a study by the Center for Immigration Studies showed that 62 percent of households headed by an illegal immigrant received some type of welfare.
-In addition, U.S. taxpayers have spent billions of dollars a year for K-12 education for illegal immigrants, about 690,000 of whom have qualified for DACA — Deferred Action for Childhood Arrivals.
+In addition, U.S. taxpayers have spent billions of dollars a year for K-12 education for illegal immigrants, about 690,000 of whom have qualified for DACA.

-The Trump administration rescinded the DACA program this month, but with a six-month wind-down period to give Congress a chance to pass a version of the DREAM Act, which would give legal status to all those eligible for DACA and other illegal immigrants who meet certain criteria, and allow them to apply to become citizens after a few years.
+The Trump administration rescinded the DACA program this month, but with a six-month wind-down period to give Congress a chance to pass a version of the Development, Relief, and Education for Alien Minors (DREAM) Act, which would give legal status to all those eligible for DACA and other illegal immigrants who meet certain criteria, and allow them to apply to become citizens after a few years.

 But how much have U.S. taxpayers spent on the DACA beneficiaries so far?
-How many benefits have DACA people collected while in the U.S. illegally?
+How many benefits have DACA beneficiaries collected while in the U.S. illegally?

 The biggest benefit illegal immigrants in DACA have gotten by far is a K-12 education in American schools, with extra services provided to them for ELL (English Language Learner) programs, and other programs offered through schools that include school lunch, school breakfast, in many places, summer meals, and reduced or free after-care and summer camp.
 The total school-related benefits amount to the year-round care and feeding of hundreds of thousands of children whose parents are living and working in the country illegally.

-According to the Federation for American Immigration Enforcement, the cost to educate ELL students who have limited English-language ability is, on average, 20 percent higher than for regular students.
-In some school districts, it’s as much as 50 percent higher.
+According to the Federation for American Immigration Reform (FAIR), the cost to educate ELL students who have limited English-language ability is, on average, 20 percent higher than for regular students.
+In some school districts, it's as much as 50 percent higher.